pr9000/doclang/iso-standard.md

 #### Geometric Validation

-- Coordinates must be within [0, resolution] bounds
+- Origin: The coordinate origin is the bottom-left corner of the page.
+- Normalization: Each `location` value is an integer within [0, resolution]; per-token `resolution` overrides `metadata.default_resolution`, else use 512×512.
+- Point: Exactly 2 consecutive `location` tokens are required (x, then y).
-- Bounding boxes must satisfy x0 ≤ x1 and y0 ≤ y1
+- Bounding box: Exactly 4 consecutive `location` tokens are required in order x0, y0, x1, y1, with x0 ≤ x1 and y0 ≤ y1.
+- Rotated rectangle: Exactly 8 consecutive `location` tokens are required in order x0, y0, x1, y1, x2, y2, x3, y3; the segment (x0, y0)→(x1, y1) lies along the bottom edge in reading order.
-- Geometric elements should appear in reading order when possible
+- Geometric elements should appear in reading order when possible.

 #### Content Validation